learn-academy-2023-charlie/wildlife-tracker-SunkissedQueen/README.md

 - create a branch for each API endpoint
 - create a controller method for that endpoint
 - To see the avaiable routes: $ `rails routes -E`
-- Postman: data visualization tool used to make request to the API and check that the API endpoint will produce a successul response
+- Postman: data visualization tool used to make request to the API and check that the API endpoint will produce a successful response
+***NOTE: You don't have to make an account to use Postman.***
 - Status: 200 OK means it was a successful request/response
 - Status: 404 Not found
   - Response will look like an html file in the body